 - 1. Be sure to consider all factors when selecting materials. - 2.
 Do not use oil or grease on fittings. - 3.
 Be sure that all fittings are secure and leak tight.
 PTFE tape should be used on pipe threads. - 4.
-If constant pressure is required, a regulator will need to be installed.
-If the regulator is not in combination with the Switchover system (such as with the 526/7 XX1X through XX7X), then a decision will need to be made as to where downstream after the Switchover system the regulator will need to be installed. - 5.
-Captured vent spring case: The captured vent kit (550 0001) can be added to the 526 series as an accessory.
-This vent kit is added to the spring case to redirect gas in the event of a diaphragm failure.
-When installing the vent kit, be sure to connect suitable tubing from the vent kit fitting to the safe discharge area.
+If constant pressure is required, a line regulator will need to be installed.
+If the line regulator is not integral with the switchover system (see part number key at end of this document), then a decision will need to be made regarding where downstream from the switchover outlet a line regulator will be installed. - 5.
+Captured Vents for the Regulator Bonnets: Captured vent kits #550 0001 can be added to the 526 series as an accessory.
+These vent kits are added to each of the regulator bonnets (preset regulator, switchover regulator, and line regulator if present) on the switchover to redirect gas in the event of a diaphragm failure.
+When installing the vent kits, be sure to connect suitable tubing from the vent kit fitting to the safe discharge area. - 6.
+Relief valve: The purpose of the relief valve is to protect the switchover system and its components only.
+If there is pressure sensitive equipment downstream of the switchover system, it is recommended that a relief valve (534 Series) be installed in the line to protect this equipment. - 7.
+Purge devices: These devices are optional.
+Purge devices are used to remove toxic, corrosive, or flammable gases from the customer's system to a safe discharge area.
+This is particularly helpful when an internal problem occurs (such as regulator malfunction).